-Negotiations will resume this week in Brussels over Britain’s exit from the European Union (EU).
+Negotiations have resumed in Brussels over Britain’s exit from the European Union (EU).
 Since the last round of talks in July, the United Kingdom (UK) has published a series of position papers on various Brexit issues, including the future customs cooperation with the EU (Open for Business: Customs at the Forefront of the UK’s New Special Partnership with the EU).
 There is also talk of a transition for the immediate period after Brexit.
 Real chances of discussing these issues are not dependent on Great Britain alone, but on what transpires at an EU October summit authorizing the start of trade negotiations.

 Once bilateral trade discussions with substance eventually kick off, there are many areas of trade topics up for discussion.
 While the technical trade requirements of a “deep and comprehensive” trade agreement may appear relatively straightforward, politics may intrude: negotiations with the EU and other WTO members are likely to get quite complicated, further adding to the uncertainty to an already strenuous process.